-- 1 Have the programming language of your choice (e.g. Java, Python) installed and running on your computer. - 2 Clone and compile Mark Ormesher's Stack Program Visualiser. - 3 For Java: clone and compile Sam White's parser. - 4 For Python: download my simple parser.
+- 1 Have the programming language of your choice (e.g. Java, Python) installed and running on your computer. - 2 For Java: clone and compile Sam White's parser. - 3 For Python: download my simple parser. - 4 Use Sam White's stack visualizer. - 5 (Optionally, but highly recommended) use Sam White's go.py which allows you to pipe output straight from your compiler to the stack visualizer e.g.: